 “I didn’t want to be at the end of my life and say I’d done nothing with it.”

 The inspiration for the name Well House, was Wallhouse located in Torpichen, Scotland.
 Wallhouse belonged to Marian’s family for more than three hundred years until its sale in 1904, and offered ‘protection and refuge.’
 In keeping with the mission of the original Well House, Marian opened her home to others in need of comfort and protection.

 An Urban Homesteader

 Marian’s lifestyle eventually ran into problems.
-In 1982, she was required upgrade plumbing by replacing the sawdust commode with cement brick containers, and installing a gray water system and an overflow line from the system to the city’s storm-water system.
+In 1982, she was required to upgrade plumbing by replacing the sawdust commode with cement brick containers and install a gray water system and an overflow line from the system to the city’s storm-water system.
 Marian had 45 days to comply or spend that same amount of time in jail.
 She did not comply within the 45 days and ended up spending five days in jail.
 Stating her case, Marian’s lawyer said, “She has demonstrated that enforcement for enforcement’s sake of rules and regulations which seek apparent conformity for conformity’s sake perhaps is an inappropriate standard.”

 The Community Expands

 In 1991, the Well House community expanded with the purchase of a second house, and in 1992, the city of Grand Rapids donated a third home—in an unusual manner.
 The home was scheduled for demolition, but Marian requested that the money allocated for its demolition be used to move it to the Well House campus, where it was renovated using funds from area supporters.

 In 1994, Marian received the Jefferson Award for Public Service, garnering her national recognition for her long-term dedication to help others.
 Unfortunately, in 1996, she was diagnosed with breast cancer, which she fought for a year, entering the hospital only one day prior to her passing.
 Marian Clements literally helped others until the day she died.